 This Public Participation Plan (PPP) is intended to provide guidelines for public participation activities to be conducted by the Huntsville area MPO.
 This plan complies with the U.S. Department of Transportation rules requiring provisions to ensure early and continuing public participation in the development of transportation plans and programs for the Huntsville Area Transportation Study.
-This plan also ensures that identified Federal, State, local, and non-profit agencies and organizations responsible for plans that may be impacted by transportation planning activities are consulted and included in the public participation process, specifically during the development of the metropolitan transportation plan and the Transportation Improvement Program (TIP).
+This plan also ensures that identified Federal, State, local, and non-profit agencies and organizations responsible for plans that may be impacted by transportation planning activities are consulted and included in the public participation process, specifically during the development of the metropolitan transportation plan, also known as the Long Range Transportation Plan (LRTP), and the Transportation Improvement Program (TIP).